How I Grew My Chrome Extension to 100K Users Without Marketing Costs

-Learn how I grew my Chrome Extension to 100K users without a marketing budget.
-Discover practical growth hacks, SEO tips, and strategies for getting user reviews and building a great product.
+Learn how I grew my Chrome Extension to 100K users without a budget.
+Explore growth hacks, SEO tips, user review strategies, and product-building insights.

 3 Practical Growth Hacks I Applied To Scale My Chrome Extension to 100K Users Without Any Marketing Budget